facetious (adjective)

 filth (noun)

-Acronym: Failed in London; tried Hong Kong.
+FILTH: Failed in London, try Hong Kong.

 fintech (noun)

-first water (noun, phrase)
+first water (idiom)

-Of gems: The purest luster.
+Of gems, the purest luster.
 Also: The highest grade, degree or quality.
 (MW)

+Of a diamond or pearl, of the greatest brilliance and transparency.
 Used to refer to a person or thing that is unsurpassed of their kind, typically in an undesirable way.
 (OD)

 Used chiefly: …of the first water.